TesterMachine/W7RevivalTools/README.md

 If you are not an expert user you can use instead the [Win7 Revival Tool Script](https://github.com/TesterMachine/W7RevivalTools/releases/latest), a batch script that you only have to select what you want to do update root certificates or Install Compatible Browsers.

+**This repository is also compatible with Windows 8/8.1 (this is because they share the same problem of incompatibility with browsers plus the issue of updates using "SimplixUpdatePack" is not compatible).**

 ## Español:
 Herramientas y Utilidades para mantener en funcionamiento Windows 7.